 So sometimes, we have to roll up our sleeves and delve into some hefty datasets.
 Luckily we get pretty excited by this kind of thing. 🤓And without it, we'd spend a lot of time guessing and making assumptions.

-Take price, for instance. 💰Until recently, if an underwriter asked to change their pricing, we wouldn’t really know what the end result would be for the customer.
+Take price, for instance. 💰Until recently, if an underwriter asked to change their pricing, we wouldn't really know what the end result would be for the customer.
 Would some people be unable to get a quote?
-Would they have to pay a lot more for their short-term car insurance?
+Would they have to pay a lot more to get covered?